 PMax Placement Exclusion Suggestions

-Surfaces low-quality placements (websites, apps, YouTube channels) where PMax is serving your ads.
-This script helps you build an account-level placement exclusion list.
+Surfaces low-quality placements — websites, apps, YouTube channels — where PMax is serving your ads.
+Helps you build an account-level placement exclusion list.

 Common findings for service businesses: